aisgbnok/provisioning/docs/provisioned-appx-packages/README.md

 * `QuickAssist` is now included.
 * Most packages have been updated.
 * Some packages have been removed.
 Mainly no longer supported packages.

+See Microsoft's [What's new in Windows 11, version 22H2](https://learn.microsoft.com/windows/whats-new/whats-new-windows-11-version-22h2) page for more information.

 ## Cortana